Preserving stakeholder value

 How we can help

-- Restructuring advice: On lender negotiations, covenant resets, recapitalisations, capital raising, debt for equity, distressed/accelerated M&A and other special situations, including In-court and out-of-court transactions.
+- Restructuring advice: This is given on lender negotiations, covenant resets, recapitalisations, capital raising, debt for equity, distressed or accelerated M&A and other special situations, including in-court and out-of-court transactions.

-- Critical appraisal of a company’s ongoing viability: including Independent Business Reviews (IBR), using advanced data analytics to determine the cause of underperformance and where value and cash is generated or lost, creating a common reliable “fact pack” to enable focus on issues rather than concern over information quality and transparency.
+- Critical appraisal of a company’s ongoing viability: It includes independent business reviews, using advanced data analytics to determine the cause of underperformance and where value and cash is generated or lost, creating a common and reliable “fact pack” to help focus on issues rather than concern over information quality and transparency.

 - Options analysis: Understanding the range and implications of the available options informs stakeholders on how to mitigate risk and preserve value in the time available.

-- Entity Priority Analysis (EPA): Through analysis of a group’s corporate, legal, financial and operational structure, together with jurisdictional implications, we help stakeholders fully understand how value would flow to different stakeholders from a going concern transaction through to a break-up.
-This provides the value break analysis under differing scenarios (including in-court and out-of-court), to inform decisions about ongoing exposure and investment.
+- Entity priority analysis: Through analysis of a group’s corporate, legal, financial and operational structure, together with jurisdictional implications, we help stakeholders fully understand how value would flow to different stakeholders from a going concern transaction through to a breakup.
+This provides the value break analysis under differing scenarios (including in-court and out-of-court) to inform decisions about ongoing exposure and investment.